The Physics Major

 Advanced Placement and International Baccalaureate Credit Information

 Individual academic departments at Bowdoin vary widely in how they award credit for students who have taken Advanced Placement (AP)/International Baccalaureate (IB) exams.
-For full details, please consult the college catalogue.
+For full details, please click here to be redirected to the IB and AP website maintained by the Office of the Registrar.